eth-cscs/abcpy/doc/source/README.rst

     :lines: 8-10, 12-13
     :dedent: 4

 Note that this prior, in general, can be a much more complicated structure.
 Each input parameter for a probabilistic model, defined in **abcpy.continuousmodels** or **abcpy.discretemodels** can again be a probabilistic model.
-To see how this is implemented, see the 'Advanced' section.
-In the rest of this section, we will refer to each distribution of the prior as a *node*.
+To see how to implement such a dependency structure, see the 'Advanced' section.

 Further, we need a means to quantify how close our observation is to synthetic data (generated by the model).
-Often, the real and synthetic observations cannot compared directly in a reasonable of efficient way.
-Thus, *summary statistics* are used to extract relevant properties from the observations, with the idea the these stastistics then compare.
+Often, the real and synthetic observations cannot be compared directly in a reasonable or efficient way.
+Thus, *summary statistics* are used to extract relevant properties from the observations, with the idea that these stastistics then compare.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py